 ‘In the Beginning‘, Henri Blocher, p96.

-Things to know about paintings of Adam and Eve
+Information about paintings of Adam & Eve

 The serpent/snake was a symbol of evil and perversity because it was used in Canaanite religion – see the ancient Canaanite incense burner at right, covered with snakes.
 When Eve was approached by a serpent, she was toying with an alien religion; artists later used the serpent as shorthand for Evil.